France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 France, Luxembourg & Germany Bike & Boat: Mosel River Valley

-The Mosel River Valley is truly a sight to behold—and so is our premium barge, the Princesse Royal.
-As your charming ship cruises the storied Mosel River, you’ll cycle mostly flat paths through the picturesque medieval villages of France, Luxembourg, and Germany—discovering incredible vineyards, half-timbered wine villages, and ancient castle ruins along the way.
-On board, cabins are tastefully furnished and include private bathrooms and individually controlled air conditioning units for maximum comfort—plus a lounge and dining area with full bar, two partially shaded sundecks, and a Jacuzzi tub.
+The Mosel River Valley is truly a sight to behold—and so is our premium barge, the Magnifique I. As your charming ship cruises the storied Mosel River, you’ll cycle mostly flat paths through the picturesque medieval villages of France, Luxembourg, and Germany—discovering incredible vineyards, half-timbered wine villages, and ancient castle ruins along the way.
+On board, cabins are tastefully furnished and include private bathrooms and individually controlled air conditioning units for maximum comfort—plus a lounge and dining area with full bar and a partially shaded sundeck.
 Best of all, you choose the pace of your vacation—with longer cycling options available, and the freedom to relax on deck and enjoy this delightful river cruise to its fullest.

 Tour Highlights